×

 If you are thinking about moving to Bimini, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Bimini can vary greatly depending on the type and location of the property.
 For a luxury home or beachfront property, prices can reach well into the millions.
 However, more modest homes or condos can be found for several hundred thousand dollars.
 It's also possible to find rental properties for a few thousand dollars per month.
-Therefore, the average cost can be quite high, but there are more affordable options available," explained one expat living in Bimini, Bahamas.
+Therefore, the average cost can be quite high, but there are more affordable options available," replied a member in Bimini.

 Should I buy or rent a home in Bimini?